webpack/webpack.js.org/src/content/api/hot-module-replacement.md

         "unaccepted" | "accepted" |
         "disposed" | "accept-errored" |
         "self-accept-errored" | "self-accept-error-handler-errored",
-  moduleId: 4, // The module in questions.
+  moduleId: 4, // The module in question.
   dependencyId: 3, // For errors: the module id owning the accept handler.
   chain: [1, 2, 3, 4], // For declined/accepted/unaccepted: the chain from where the update was propagated.
   parentId: 5, // For declined: the module id of the declining parent